This is the third edition of All Alexander’s Women by Robbert Bosschart (ASIN: B07B4HSQ1B). It is rare and

 Bosschart is taking us a step further as he develops the Persian point of view

-on the matter of equality, which he only touched superficially in his previous
+on the matter of equality, which he only touched on superficially in his previous

 versions.
-He is digging even deeper into the subject exploring a number of oriental
+He is digging even deeper into the subject exploring many oriental

 sources.
 One of them is the Persepolis Fortification Tablets, an archive of